kudrykv/go-monobank-api/README.md

 ---

-The library is the client to work with Monobank API.
+go-monobank-api is the library to interact with the Monobank API.
+It provides clients for working with public and personal API.

 One of its features is no dependencies on 3rd-party libraries.

+The library allows to work with webhooks.
 It is possible to either parse the webhook response using the helper method, or receive webhooks in channel.

 ## Usage